andre-st/goodreads-toolbox/likeminded.md

   and only 1 member already on my hand-curated list of 137 followees
 - a minimum of 6 common books (2%) listed 43 members, more or less interesting
 - we learn: book combinations tend to become unique quickly
-- combinations of same books are more rare than combinations of same authors, while latter still satisfies the 'same taste' condition (assumption with books is that likeminded people have the same exposure to the same books, but that's questionable and comparing the _authors_ relaxes or widens this assumption)
+- combinations of same books are more rare than combinations of same authors, while latter still satisfies the 'same taste' condition (the assumption with 'same books' is that likeminded people had the same exposure to the same books, but that's questionable - and comparing the _authors_ relaxes this assumption)
 - the new authors-version takes longer but yields better results, e.g., more matches with my hand-curated followees list